NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 ***

 ### Traces
-From this menu, a new (empty) trace can be created.
-The current trace values are lost unless that trace has been saved or exported.
+From this menu, a trace can be selected from existing and loaded traces.
+Only one trace is visible at a time.

-The current trace can be saved into a json file.
+### New Trace

+A new trace with zero-values is generated when selecting the `CLEAR` button.
+The values of the previous trace are lost unless saved.
+A new trace ID will be generated.
+Its default name is `T` followed by a number.
+This default ID can be changed by trace annotation.

 ### Annotating Traces
-When clicking on the `+` button, a dialog pops up, which allows the user to provide a name and description for the current trace.
+When clicking on the `+` button, a dialog pops up, which allows the user to enter or update:

+* Trace ID - short name which will be displayed at the top and in the menues
+* Trace Description - (optional) text for describing the trace
+* Link trace to requirement(s) - annotate, to which requirement(s) this trace belongs.
+Available requirements (from the current project) are available in the pull-down menu `Link to ^`.
+By default the trace always belongs to its principle requirements (the one, for which the visualizer has been opened).
+A trace can belong to one or multiple requirements.
+* CANCEL - cancel all changes and return
+* UPDATE - update this information to the current trace.
+Only then, the current trace is shown in the trace menu

+Notes:

+* if the Trace ID is not changed, the trace information will be updated
+* If the trace-ID is changed, then the current trace will be stored under this name.
+This can be used to produce copies of traces.
+* This popup window creates or updates annotations but  does *not* save the trace to file.

 ***
 <img src="../screen_shots/LTLSIM-TRACE-DIALOG.png">